 Especially on websites, visual cues have proven extremely effective.

 Two clarifying stories

-The reason why the moon appears huge on the horizon is simply because our bubble of perception does not stretch out 380,000 kilometers.
+The reason why the moon appears huge on the horizon is simply that our bubble of perception does not stretch out 380,000 kilometers.
 It runs out of space.
 So what we do is we compare the buildings within our perceptual bubble, and we make a decision.
 We make a decision it’s that big, even though it’s not that big.

 Or imagine you’re at an airport trying to make it to your gate.
 Arrows make it easy for you -and others- where to look and where to go.
-Now image that all these arrows disappear… In an airport visual cues are elementary.
+Now imagine that all these arrows disappear… In an airport visual cues are elementary.
 They turn places into passages, direct crowds, and urge you to ‘move on’.

 Just like they can do in your online dialogue…